rollbar/Rollbar.NET/README.md

 ## Advanced Usage

-If you want more control over sending the data to Rollbar, there is one interesting class to worry about: `Rollbar.DTOs.Payload`.
+If you want more control over sending data to Rollbar, there is one interesting class to worry about: `Rollbar.DTOs.Payload`.
 The class and the classes that compose the class cannot be constructed without all mandatory arguments, and mandatory fields cannot be set.
-Therefore, if you can construct a payload then it is valid for the purposes of sending to Rollbar.
-You can have a read/write access to instance reference of this type within your own functions/actions defined as CheckIgnore, Transform and Truncate delegates of a `RollbarConfig` instance.
+Therefore, if you can construct a payload, then it is valid for the purposes of sending to Rollbar.
+You can have read/write access to instance reference of this type within your own functions/actions defined as `CheckIgnore`, `Transform`, and `Truncate` delegates of a `RollbarConfig` instance.

 There are two other *particularly* interesting classes to worry about:
-`Rollbar.DTOs.Data` and `Rollbar.DTOs.Body`. `Rollbar.DTOs.Data` can be filled out as completely or incompletely as you want, except for the `Environment` ("debug", "production", "test", etc) and and `Body` fields.
-The `Body` is where "what you're actually posting to Rollbar" lives.
-All the other fields on `Rollbar.DTOs.Data` answer contextual questions about the bug like "who saw this error" (`RollbarPerson`), "What HTTP request data can you give me about the error (if it happened during an HTTP Request, of course)" (`Rollbar.DTOs.Request`), "How severe was the error?" (`Level`).
-Anything you see on the [rollbar api website](https://rollbar.com/docs/api/items_post/) can be found in `Rollbar.NET`.
+`Rollbar.DTOs.Data` and `Rollbar.DTOs.Body`. `Rollbar.DTOs.Data` can be filled out as completely or incompletely as you want, except for the `Environment` (`"debug"`, `"production"`, `"test"`, etc) and `Body` fields.
+The `Body` is where what you're actually posting to Rollbar lives.
+All the other fields on `Rollbar.DTOs.Data` answer contextual questions about the bug, such as "who saw this error?" (`RollbarPerson`), "what HTTP request data can you give me about the error (if it happened during an HTTP Request)?" (`Rollbar.DTOs.Request`), and "how severe was the error?" (`Level`).
+Anything you see in the [Rollbar API docs](https://rollbar.com/docs/api/items_post/) can be found in `Rollbar.NET`.

 `Rollbar.DTOs.Body` can be constructed one of 5 ways: